Socialist realism: Film

+Discussions of film as a tool of the Soviet state began in the early twentieth century.
+Leon Trotsky argued that cinema could be used to supplant the influence of the Orthodox Church in Russia.
 In the early 1930s, Soviet filmmakers applied socialist realism in their work.
 Notable films include Chapaev, which shows the role of the people in the history-making process.
 The theme of revolutionary history was developed in films such as The Youth of Maxim by Grigori Kozintsev and Leonid Trauberg, Shchors by Dovzhenko, and We are from Kronstadt by E. Dzigan.
 The shaping of the new man under socialism was a theme of films such as A Start Life by N. Ekk, Ivan by Dovzhenko, Valerii Chkalov by M. Kalatozov and the film version of Tanker "Derbent" (1941).
 Some films depicted the part of peoples of the Soviet Union against foreign invaders: Alexander Nevsky by Eisenstein, Minin and Pozharsky by Pudovkin, and Bogdan Khmelnitsky by Savchenko.
 Soviet politicians were the subjects in films such as Yutkevich's trilogy of movies about Lenin.
 Socialist realism was also applied to Hindi films of the 1940s and 1950s.
 These include Chetan Anand's Neecha Nagar (1946), which won the Grand Prize at the 1st Cannes Film Festival, and Bimal Roy's Two Acres of Land (1953), which won the International Prize at the 7th Cannes Film Festival.

 Paintings

 The painter Aleksandr Deineka provides a notable example for his expressionist and patriotic scenes of the Second World War, collective farms, and sports.
-Yuriy Ivanovich Pimenov, Boris Ioganson and Geli Korzev have also been described as "unappreciated masters of twentieth-century realism".
+Yuriy Ivanovich Pimenov, Boris Ioganson, Isaak Brodsky and Geli Korzev have also been described as "unappreciated masters of twentieth-century realism".
 Another well-known practitioner was Fyodor Pavlovich Reshetnikov.
 Socialist realist art found acceptance in the Baltic nations, inspiring many artists.
 One such artist was Czeslaw Znamierowski (23 May 1890 – 9 August 1977), a Soviet Lithuanian painter, known for his large panoramic landscapes and love of nature.
 Znamierowski combined these two passions to create very notable paintings in the Soviet Union, earning the prestigious title of Honorable Artist of LSSR in 1965.
 Born in Latvia, which formed part of the Russian Empire at the time, Znamierowski was of Polish descent and Lithuanian citizenship, a country where he lived for most of his life and died.
 He excelled in landscapes and social realism, and held many exhibitions.
 Znamierowski was also widely published in national newspapers, magazines and books.
 His more notable paintings include Before Rain (1930), Panorama of Vilnius City (1950), The Green Lake (1955), and In Klaipeda Fishing Port (1959).
 A large collection of his art is located in the Lithuanian Art Museum.